KenPainter/GenLogic/docs/50-integrity-features/40-additive-changes.md

   email: varchar(255)  # Lost NOT NULL and UNIQUE
 ```

-**Result**: Constraints remain on the column.
+Result: Constraints remain on the column.

-**Rationale**: GenLogic focuses on additive changes.
+Rationale: GenLogic focuses on additive changes.
 Removing constraints is not currently supported.

 ## Manual Destructive Operations